cilium/cilium/Documentation/security/policy/language.rst

         .. literalinclude:: ../../../examples/policies/l3/service/service.json

-This example shows how to allow all endpoints with the label ``id=app2`` to talk to all endpoints of all kubernetes services without selectors which have ``external:yes`` set as the label.
+This example shows how to allow all endpoints with the label ``id=app2`` to talk to all endpoints of all kubernetes services which have ``serviceName:myservice`` set as the label.

 .. only:: html